tendermint/liquidity/doc/client.md

   type_id: 1
 ```

-Example query for reserve coins of the pool using the bank module
+Example query for reserve coins of the pool using the bank module:

 `$ liquidityd query bank balances cosmos1jmhkafh94jpgakr735r70t32sxq9wzkayzs9we`

+Result:

 ```bash
 balances: